 The Fund believes that good stewardship can enhance long-term portfolio performance, and is in the best interests of the Fund's beneficiaries and aligned with fiduciary duty.
-The Fund supports the principles of the UK Stewardship Code (the "Code").
+The Fund supports the principles of the UK Stewardship Code (the "Code") and is working with the Fund's advisers with the intention to sign up to the Code.